alexgo-io/alexlab-doc/docs/legacy/stake-usdalex/how-to-use-manual-customized-staking.md

 1. Go to the “Stake” page [here](https://app.alexlab.co/stake)
 2. Connect to your Stacks-compatible wallet by clicking the **Connect** button (top right-hand side).
 3. Go to the Staking panel section and turn on the “Customize” switch.
-4. Enter the amount of ALEX you wish to stake as well as select the number of staking cycles you’ll lock up your ALEX for.
+4. Enter the amount of $ALEX you wish to stake as well as select the number of staking cycles you’ll lock up your $ALEX for.
 5. Selecting the down arrow will show staking details such as:

 * Cycle numbers: how many staking cycles you are committing to